-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

 - 1. Raise the hold-down and engage lift cylinder safety props. - 2.
-Lower header to the ground, shut down combine, and remove key from ignition.
+Lower header to the ground, shut down combine, and remove key from ignition. - 3.
+Locate the access panel (A) on the inside of the right-hand end frame.